MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 Use the following instructions to manually renew REST certificates and Network Controller node certificates.

 > [!IMPORTANT]
-> If your Network Controller certificates have already expired, use the instructions in the [automatic renewal](update-network-controller-certificates.md?tabs=automatic-renewal#renew-network-controller-certificates) section to renew the certificates.
+> If your Network Controller certificates have **already expired**, use the instructions in the [**automatic renewal**](update-network-controller-certificates.md?tabs=automatic-renewal#renew-network-controller-certificates) section to renew the certificates.

 ## Renew REST certificates